Graham Farmer Freeway: Route

+Tunnel

+The Northbridge Tunnel is monitored by Main Roads Western Australia 24 hours per day from the Road Network Operations Centre (RNOC).
+The Traffic Operations Centre, located above the eastern tunnel portal, was used until the RNOC opened in 2018.
+The Northbridge Tunnel is split into two road tunnels for each direction of traffic plus a central escape corridor and service gallery, which can be accessed by emergency doors placed every 60 m.
+The tunnel is designed to allow for up to three stories to be built above it.
+The roof of the tunnel ranges from 0.75 m to 4 m below ground level.
+The interior is 5.1 m tall, but the clearance is officially 4.9 m.
+On all five approaches to the tunnel is an infrared beam to check for overheight vehicles, and display a warning sign with flashing lights if an overheight vehicle is detected.

+As part of its ventilation system, there are jet fans located throughout the tunnel and a ventilation building near each portal.
+The tunnel is fitted with traffic monitoring, fire detection equipment and a water deluge system.
+The tunnel has a 150-year design life.
+There are lane control lights and electronic overhead signs which can display safety messages.
+Due to safety concerns, placarded vehicles, which can carry dangerous goods, are not allowed within the tunnel.

+Artwork

+There are public art pieces at each tunnel portal.
+At the western portal is a pictorial history of Northbridge by Joanna Lefroy Capelle, and at the eastern portal is a piece of Indigenous art by Ron Corbett.
+In 2019, the cement cladding at each tunnel portal was replaced with aluminium cladding, and new artwork was added to the tunnel portals featuring a silhouette of the tunnel's namesake, Graham "Polly" Farmer.

 History

 Planning

-The first proposal for a northern bypass was made by the Metropolitan Town Planning Commission in 1930.
-It would have cut across from The Causeway to Newcastle Street.
+Proposals for a northern bypass date back to at least 1930, when the Metropolitan Town Planning Commission proposed a route that would have cut across from The Causeway to Newcastle Street.
 In 1955, the Plan for the Metropolitan Region, Perth and Fremantle, also known as the Stephenson–Hepburn Report, was released.
 It said that a "Burswood Highway" should be built, which would follow Roe Street and Wittenoom Street, before crossing the Swan River and terminating at Great Eastern Highway.
 The route of the highway was changed and upgraded to a freeway when the Metropolitan Region Scheme was adopted in 1963 though, with it now running between Newcastle and Aberdeen Streets and forming a ring road with Riverside Drive.
 The state government commenced acquiring the land for this in the 1960s, with some of the land leased back to private tenants.
 The cost and political difficulty of building such a road through Northbridge meant that construction did not occur until decades later.
 Due to a lack of investment in the land, it fell into disrepair.